Call for Papers

 |Economics of Innovation||Productivity and Entrepreneurship|

 |Gender in the Economy||Urban Economics|

-To be considered for presentation, papers (or abstracts) must be submitted by 12:00 noon (EDT) on March 18, 2020.
+To be considered for presentation, papers (or abstracts) must be submitted by the extended deadline of 5pm (EDT) on April 2, 2020.
 The following workshops require the submission of completed papers (no abstracts): Asset Pricing, Corporate Finance, Development Economics, Economic Fluctuations and Growth, Energy and Environmental Economics, Gender in the Economy, Health Economics, Law and Economics, Monetary Economics, and Political Economy.